How Often to Have Brake Fluid Flush

 DOT 3 brake fluid is best for regular use on vehicles with manual transmission.
 DOT 4 brake fluid is best for heavy-duty use on vehicles with automatic transmissions.
 EBC brake fluid is a new type that was developed specifically for electric cars and hybrid vehicles.
 It’s still in development, so it’s not yet available in all countries.
 If your vehicle is using EBC brake fluid, you need to flush it every 7,500 miles or every three years, whichever comes first.

-See also How Much is it to Flush Out Brake Fluid
+See also How to Flush the Brake Fluid

 What to do before and after a brake fluid flush